JoniLieh/nuxt3-syntax/README.md

 1. bun install
-2. bun run dev

-check in app.vue => error
+2. check in app.vue => error

-delete components dir => no error :D
+3. delete components dir => no error, vscode is confused and marked template as `any`

 ![alt text](https://i.imgur.com/IaByDIn.png)